-- 5.1.1 Only 4-stroke engines with reciprocating pistons are permitted. - 5.1.2 Engine cubic capacity must be $\frac{be}{c}$ 1600cc $\frac{(+0/-10cc)}{c}$. - 5.1.3 Crankshaft rotational speed must not exceed 15000rpm. - 5.1.4 Fuel mass flow must not exceed 100kg/h. - 5.1.5 Below 10500rpm the fuel mass flow must not exceed Q (kg/h) = 0.009 N(rpm) + 5.5. - 5.1.6 Pressure charging may only be effected by the use of a sole single stage compressor linked to a sole single stage exhaust turbine by a shaft assembly parallel to the engine crankshaft and within 25mm of the car centre line.
-The shaft must be designed so as to ensure that the shaft assembly, the compressor and the turbine always rotate about a common axis and at the same angular velocity, an electrical motor generator (MGU-H) may be directly coupled to it. - 5.1.7 All engines must have six cylinders arranged in a 90° "V" configuration and the normal section of each cylinder must be circular.
+- 5.1.1 Only 4-stroke engines with reciprocating pistons are permitted. - 5.1.2 Engine cubic capacity must not exceed 1600cc. - 5.1.3 Crankshaft rotational speed must not exceed 15000rpm. - 5.1.4 Fuel mass flow must not exceed 100kg/h. - 5.1.5 Below 10500rpm the fuel mass flow must not exceed Q (kg/h) = 0.009 N(rpm) + 5.5. - 5.1.6 Pressure charging may only be effected by the use of a sole single stage compressor linked to a sole single stage exhaust turbine by a shaft assembly parallel to the engine crankshaft and within 25mm of the car centre line.
+The shaft must be designed so as to ensure that the shaft assembly, the compressor and the turbine always rotate about a common axis and at the same angular velocity, an electrical motor generator (MGU-H) may be directly coupled to it. - 5.1.7 All engines must have six cylinders arranged in a 90° "V" configuration and the normal section of each cylinder must be circular. - 5.1.8 Engines must have two inlet and two exhaust valves per cylinder. - Only reciprocating poppet valves with axial displacement are permitted. - The sealing interface between the moving valve component and the stationary engine component must be circular. - 5.1.9 Engine exhaust gases may only exit the cylinder head through outlets outboard of the cylinder bore centre line and not from within the "V" centre. - 5.1.10 The crankshaft may only have three connecting rod bearing journals.